kivilaid/docs-mcp-server/README.md

 ## Advanced: Docker Compose (Scaling)

 For production deployments or when you need to scale processing, use Docker Compose to run separate services.
+The system selects a local in-process worker or a remote worker client based on configuration, keeping behavior consistent across modes.

 **Start the services:**